© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Man Moel cross-ridge dyke is a scheduled monument protected by Cadw under reference MM345.
 View the official record →

-Cefn Man Moel is a cross-ridge dyke located in Wales, forming part of the defensive earthwork systems characteristic of the medieval period.
+Cefn Man Moel is a cross-ridge dyke located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MM345.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM345.

 Cefn Man Moel cross-ridge dyke dates from the unknown period, and is classified as a cross ridge dyke.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Man Moel cross-ridge dyke is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM345.